Why is mindfulness so important?

 What an amazing stretch for your hamstrings and the whole back of your body!
 This pose also improves circulation and calms the mind as you send a fresh flow of blood to your head by placing it underneath your heart.
 See Forward Fold and how to

 Whether yoga is for you or not, you can always benefit from taking just a few moments to try these soothing poses.
-And if you do want to try a full practice at home, Yoga With Adriene on YouTube is a good place to start.

 There are times where it’s honestly so hard to bring myself to meditate.